To listen to some Singing and other Sins programs, just click here.

 So now when I request that a composer send me his/her recent recordings of art songs, I’ll include a request for non-song compositions as well.
 (Yes, Virginia, there are wonderful art songs being written right now and all over the world!)

-I also play the songs more than once.
+I also play the songs more than once, when possible.
 The listener can hear the same song with different singers, different genders and vocal ranges, different styles, and different eras of recordings.
 All this offers the listener a chance to become familiar with (and enjoy more) the beautiful songs.

 There is a quiz on some programs.
 Listeners can respond with the answer by email, tweet (SingingSins), or Facebook.
 The winner has his/her name listed with the question/answer on the Master Musicologist page.